 Benefits include a single system of record for global people data, a modern cloud-based tool, and consistent user experience, as well as enhanced employee and manager self-service, role-based security, always-on audit, system-driven processes, real-time analytics, and robust integrations.
 Eliminated costly third-party support and upgrade expenses.

 Western Union simplified its IT environment, reducing manual and transactional administration via automation, self-service, and configurable workflows.
 It realized significant improvements in North America payroll support with the reduction of FTEs as well as an increased HR business partner to employee ratio.

 Improved user experience and increased transparency.

 Western Union couldn’t deliver a consistent user experience due to disparate systems and processes.
-With Workday, the company can now provide an intuitive experience and is realising improved adoption.
+With Workday, the company can now provide an intuitive experience and is realizing improved adoption.
 Using the business process framework in Workday, Western Union removed paper processes with visibility into transactional details and configurable eligibility rules.

 Globally consistent employee experience with self-service

 Reduced paper-based processes